Miracle Whip: History

 Since 1972, Miracle Whip has been sold as Miracel Whip in Germany.
 It was formerly produced by Kraft Foods, and is now made by Mondelēz International, in Bad Fallingbostel.

 Ingredients and nutrition

 Miracle Whip is made from water, soybean oil, high-fructose corn syrup, vinegar, modified corn starch, eggs, salt, natural flavor, mustard flour, potassium sorbate, spice, and dried garlic.
-The original Miracle Whip is produced using less oil compared to traditional mayonnaise, thus has around half of the calories.
+The original Miracle Whip is produced using less oil than mayonnaise, thus has around half of the calories.
 Due to added corn syrup it is also sweeter compared to mayonnaise.

 Advertising

 Six Flags announced a new partnership with the Miracle Whip brand in 2009.

 In the late 2000s and early 2010s, Miracle Whip attempted to appeal to younger audiences, with Miracle Whip advertising featuring prominently in the Electronic Arts video game Skate 3, including a dedicated trick, contest, and an achievement called Don't Be So Mayo.

 Kraft paid Lady Gaga to include Miracle Whip in the music video for her song "Telephone".
 Television adverts described Miracle Whip as an alternative to "real boring" mayonnaise.
 Criticism by Stephen Colbert led to Miracle Whip buying ad time on his show, The Colbert Report, and attacking Colbert for being a "mayo lover".
 This also included publishing an open letter stating the attack was "raising hell, man".
 Eventually, this advertising was dropped.

 In 2018, the town of Mayo, Florida, temporarily changed its name to Miracle Whip as a promotional stunt.